gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Add set methods for each of these properties.
 - Split the compiler and linker settings out to separate types.

-## Story: Include Windows resource files in binaries
+## Story: Link Windows resource files into native binaries

 Allow resource files to be linked into a Windows binary.